But what is the biggest culprit contributing to small business failure? Not surprisingly, it’s a lack of revenue.

 Consider hosting cross-branded content by inviting someone from another company who is relevant in the industry to join you, thereby boosting your brand awareness.
 Record these events and upload them to your website or YouTube channel so they continue educating and drawing in prospects.

 Be sure to optimize the recording with keywords and terms so search engines know how to sort your video and offer it in search results when you upload it.
 This will help you gather organic traffic and lead volume long after your event airs.

 Case studies or testimonials

 Case studies and testimonials are effective ways to show your prospects how you helped someone in a similar situation solve their problems.
-They can be a way for your current or former customers to share how their experience with your products and services is working and build your business’s reputation.
+They can be a way for your current or former customers to share how their experience with your products and services is working and build your business’s reputation through custom content.